massgov/MDO-Standards/README.md

 * Semicolons

 Do not terminate your lines with semicolons or use semicolons to put more than one command on the same line.
-(Semicolons are not necessary, and are omitted for consistency with other Google style guides.)

 ##### Organization